tdrAndrei/Quizzz/docs/agendas/week4.md

 - make sure we don't run out of memory

 # Closing
-- We have currently split our work and we will meet on Thursday to discuss everybody's progress.
+- We have currently split our work, and we will meet on Thursday to discuss everybody's progress.